Nutribullet - is it worth it?

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-The Nutribullet 600 burst onto the scene in 2014, and quickly became the most wished-for blender around.
+The Nutribullet 600 burst onto the scene in 2014, and quickly became the most wished-for blender.
 But is this mini bullet-shaped blender, designed for making speedy one-portion smoothies, worth the hype?
-And what about the new, more expensive Nutribullet blenders?
+And what about the newer, more expensive, Nutribullet blenders?
 Below we explain what you get with the different Nutribullet models, and what your alternatives are.

-There are now four Nutribullet blenders available - the original Nutribullet 600, the Nutribullet 900, the Nutribullet Rx and the Nutribulllet 1000 Series.
-Each model varies according to its power, capacity, price and array of accessories.
+There are now five Nutribullet blenders - the original Nutribullet 600, the Nutribullet 900, the Nutribullet Rx, the Nutribulllet 1000 Series and 1200 Series.
+Each varies according to its power, capacity, price and array of accessories.
 But they all the retain the simple design that made Nutribullets so attractive.

-More power and expense doesn't necessarily mean a better blend, though.
+More power and expense doesn't necessarily mean a better blend.
 We independently test and review rival blenders such as the Nutri Ninja, Nutri Pro, Nutrient blender, and more, revealing the best blenders around - including some brilliant options that will set you back less than any Nutribullet.

 Head to our blender reviews to compare models and find out which blenders we recommend.